-- that the specified counseling has been satisfactorily completed. - 6.01:07.
+- specified counseling has been satisfactorily completed. - 6.01:07.
 Withholding of Transcript or Diploma-May be imposed upon a student who fails to pay a debt owed to the University or who fails to clear provisional admission.
 The penalty terminates upon payment of the debt or clearance of provisional admission. - 6.01:08.
-Bar Against Readmission-May be imposed on a student who has left the University with disciplinary action pending or who fails to pay a debt owed to the University.
-The penalty terminates on clearance of the disciplinary matter or the debt. - 6.01:09.
+Bar Against Readmission-May be imposed on a student who has left the University with disciplinary action pending, or disciplinary issues that requires a student to be removed from future registration for an indefinite period of time, or who fails to pay a debt owed to the University. - 6.01:09.
 Restitution-Reimbursement for damage to or misappropriation of University property or personal property.
 Reimbursement may take the form of appropriate service to effect repair or of monetary compensation.
 The student(s) or student organization is required to provide written evidence to the appropriate University Unit, within the time period required by that Unit, that damaged or lost property has been replaced and/or repaired to the owner's satisfaction. - 6.01:10.
 Forfeiture of rights and privileges-This censure is an adaptable penalty in that the appropriate University Unit may recommend limitations to fit a particular case.
 For the purpose of modifying behavior, reasonable forfeiture of privileges may be imposed. - 6.01:11.
-Suspension of eligibility for official athletic or non-athletic extracurricular activities- During the stated period of suspension, this censure may prohibit the student on whom it is imposed from joining a registered student organization and/or attending its meetings or functions and/or from participating in an official athletic or non-athletic extracurricular activity.
+Suspension of eligibility for official athletic or non-athletic extracurricular activities-During the stated period of suspension, this censure may prohibit the student on whom it is imposed from joining a registered student organization and/or attending its meetings or functions and/or from participating in an official athletic or non-athletic extracurricular activity.
 During this period, a student organization will be prohibited from participating in non-athletic extracurricular activities.
 A suspension may be imposed under this subsection for more than one calendar year. - 6.01:12.
 Failing grade-To be assigned to a student for a work in question or as the final grade for a course in which the student is found responsible of academic cheating or plagiarism. - 6.01:13.
 Cancellation of registration-The cancellation of a student's current and/or future registration(s) by the University. - 6.01:14.
 Suspension from class-A student found responsible of classroom disruption, falsification of documents, or excessive absences may be suspended from that